btahir/bitcoin_twitter_sentiment/README.md

-# Sentiment Analysis on Bitcoin Using Twitter
+# Sentiment Analysis of Bitcoin Using Twitter Data

 This Python script does rudimentary sentiment analysis on tweets with the keyword 'Bitcoin'.
 Original Script Credit: https://www.geeksforgeeks.org/twitter-sentiment-analysis-using-python/